Lyapunov Neural ODE State-Feedback Control Policies: Introduction

-The dynamic nature of NODEs naturally lends itself to leveraging control-theoretic tools to provide desirable structures such as stability in learning neural control policies for OCPs.
-Stability is particularly crucial in optimal control for establishing robustness properties of the optimal solution to ensure the controlled system reaches its desired state despite perturbations \cite{bertsekas2012dynamic}.
-NN-based control Lyapunov functions (CLFs) have received increasing attention for closed-loop stability analysis (e.g., \cite{chang2019neural,mukherjee2022neural,zhao2024nlbac}).
-Unlike these approaches, \cite{rodriguez2022lyanet} proposed a method for unconstrained autonomous systems to learn NODEs based on the concept of exponentially-stabilizing CLFs \cite{ames2014rapidly}.
+For unconstrained autonomous systems, \citet{rodriguez2022lyanet} proposed a method for learning NODEs using the concept of exponentially-stabilizing control Lyapunov functions (CLFs) \citep{ames2014rapidly}.
 The main idea of this method is to use the supervised loss of NODE as a potential function, so that the NODE training loss embeds both the learnable dynamics and the potential function.
 Inspired by this notion, we present a new approach to solving continuous-time OCPs, termed Lyapunov-NODE control (L-NODEC), for constrained nonlinear systems with known dynamics.
-L-NODEC seeks to learn a state-feedback neural control policy that stabilizes the system around a desired equilibrium state.
+L-NODEC seeks to learn a state-feedback neural control policy that achieves exponential convergence to a target state.
 To this end, a novel Lyapunov loss formulation is presented that embeds an exponentially-stabilizing CLF to guarantee exponential stability of the controlled system.
-Additionally, we prove that L-NODEC guarantees adversarial robustness to uncertain initial conditions by deriving an upper bound on the deviation of the terminal state from the equilibrium state.
-The superior performance of L-NODEC over NODEC with no stability guarantees is demonstrated using two simulation case studies, including an OCP application in plasma medicine \cite{gidon2017effective}.
+Additionally, we prove that L-NODEC guarantees adversarial robustness to uncertain initial states by deriving an upper bound on the deviation of the terminal state from the target state.
+The superior performance of L-NODEC over NODEC with no stability guarantees is demonstrated using two case studies, including an OCP application in plasma medicine.